Omnia and LiveTiles Unite to Form a Stronger Future → Read more

 Caring for the well-being and health of healthcare workers must also include their mental health.
 Promoting mental health awareness and care among healthcare workers removes the stigma of getting help.
 This is also a step forward to the radical call of changing the culture of work in healthcare, by countering the stereotype of endurance which “overvalues stoicism and dismisses complaints as signs of weakness”, as noted in an academic article on burnout among healthcare workers.

-This is why deploying an effective digital employee experience platform can make the difference.
-64% of organizations with digitally connected frontline employees already report lower employee turnover.
+This is why deploying an effective digital employee experience platform can make a difference.
+64% of organisations with digitally connected frontline employees already report lower employee turnover.

 LiveTiles Reach, for example, is an employee experience platform that’s deployable as a mobile-app service.
 Healthcare workers can easily input their insights through an app without the need for paperwork and which in turn can provide important insights to hospital management.
 As healthcare workers input their feedback, hospital admins can check the pulse of the workforce.